zoezheng126/Spatio-Temporal-LLM/README.md

 - A 3D point cloud of the environment (REA 3D Data, see below)
 - A Question-Answer pair (under REA_dataset)

 For more details, refer to our [project page](https://zoezheng126.github.io/STLLM-website/) or see Section 3 of our [paper](https://arxiv.org/abs/2507.05258). **Note:** Currently, the point clouds are reconstructed **per scene**, rather than per video.
 This provides **more accurate geometry**, as the reconstructions are **manually verified and annotated by humans**.
-We also provide the corresponding reconstruction images used to generate the 3D point cloud.
+We will also provide the corresponding reconstruction image names used to generate the 3D point cloud.
 These images can be used for **2D-LLM-based inference**, and are available in the [Google Drive](https://drive.google.com/file/d/1-FkbCSd6XMYV6IXospfXnAqeh6yfX2st/view?usp=drive_link).

 <details>
 <summary><b>Data Preparation</b></summary>